Team MVPs and top scorers.

 “You hear about those guys who decide to go with another team trying to look for another Cup or bigger salaries,” he said.
 “The thing we built in Pittsburgh with Sid and Geno, I think it's special.
 Obviously, there's always an end to an era.
 I cannot predict when it's going to be done.”

-Letang leads all impending UFAs in time on ice and all impending UFA D-men in points — and neither race is even close.
+Letang leads all impending free agents in time-on-ice and all impending free agent D-men in points — and neither race is even close.

 Mark Madden of Trib Live floated a four-year extension at $8.6 million per season would be fair.